We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Instead of punishing bad behaviour, it’s important to reward good behaviour.
 Shouting "no" when a dog does something unacceptable does very little to change the behaviour.
 Dogs don’t think like humans, and to him, that "no" could mean a variety of things.
 If he’s barking and you shout "no" at him, what do you want him to do instead?
 Should he bark louder?
 Maybe he should bark and jump up.
 Basic commands such as "sit" and "come" can all be used when your dog is doing something he shouldn’t.
 Then reward him for performing these behaviours, ignoring the undesirable ones.

 Your dog wants nothing more than to please you, so don’t be subtle when lavishing praise for him doing something well.
 The more reward he gets for doing something right, the more likely he’ll be to repeat that behaviour!
-Why not reward them with a stimulating toy such as the Mighty Mutts Rubber Bone or Nylabone Pro Action Dental.
-After something edible?
-Be sure to treat them to something special such as the Everlasting Dog Treat.
+Why not reward them with a stimulating toy such as the Mighty Mutts Rubber Bone or Nylabone Extreme Chew Femur Beef Extra Large.
+If you're after something edible, be sure to treat them to something special such as the Everlasting Dog Treat.

 If you want your dog to love learning something new, keep training sessions short and fun.
 This is especially true for puppies who have a short attention span!
 If your dog is struggling with a new skill, make sure to keep going back to something they’re good at - this will reduce frustration and keep them interested.
 If you're struggling to keep them entertained, then why not combine learning with entertainment?
-Items such as the balls are guaranteed to help leave their tails wagging for longer.
+Items such as the JML Wobble Wag Giggle Ball are guaranteed to help leave their tails wagging for longer.

 Looking for something that's perfect for even the most energetic of canine companions?
-Why not invest in agility accessories such as the Rosewood Agility Dog Hurdler with Bag.
-Designed to help your four-legged friend stay both happy and healthy for longer, the quick and easy to set up training tool is sure to help them master the skills in style.
+Why not invest in agility accessories such as these Pet Agility Set Training Play Kit?
+Designed to help your four-legged friend stay both happy and healthy for longer, the quick and easy-to-set-up training tool is sure to help them master the skills in style.